 To do this, melt some butter in a pan with one smashed clove of garlic.
 Once the gnocchi float to the top of your pot of boiling water, throw them into the butter and cook until browned on all sides.

-You could even add fresh herbs to the butter, too – sage or rosemary would be lovely.
+You can even add fresh herbs to the butter, too – sage or rosemary would be lovely.

 Or, add a can of sweet San Marzano tomatoes, season with a little salt and pepper then serve like we did.